nirvanasupermind/owlet/API.md

 * Strings, which are a hash table of ASCII characters combined to produce a run of text.
 They are circumfixed by the character `"` "quote".

 # 1 Types, Values, and Variables
-Owlet is a *dynamically typed language*, which means that every variable and every expression can change types
+Owlet is a *dynamically typed language*, which means that every variable and every expression can change types.